 - Using a vast collection of novel models to directly study isolated populations of ghrelin cells and to modify ghrelin cell gene expression, we have led the way in identifying direct modulators of ghrelin release and key elements of the ghrelin cell molecular machinery mediating ghrelin secretion.

 - We have also worked to generate transgenic mouse lines to investigate other gastric endocrine cell types.
 These findings have immediate relevance to disorders of body weight, which at both ends of the spectrum are frequently accompanied by disorders of affect.

 Our studies employ several novel, genetically-engineered mouse models, animal behavioral models, and ghrelin cell line models.
 In addition, we use several neuroanatomical, surgical, molecular biology and physiological techniques.

-The Zigman lab has many ongoing collaborations with UTSW researchers and with labs elsewhere in the US and abroad.
+The Zigman lab has many ongoing collaborations with UTSW researchers and with labs elsewhere in the U.S. and abroad.
 At UTSW, our collaborations have included those with Drs.
-Mike Brown and Joe Goldstein in the Department of Molecular Genetics, Dr. Joel Elmquist in the Division of Hypothalamic Research, Dr. Vincent Aquirre in the Division of Gastroenterology, and Drs.
+Mike Brown and Joe Goldstein in the Department of Molecular Genetics, Drs.
+Joel Elmquist and Laurent Gautron in Hypothalamic Research, and Drs.
 Amelia Eisch and Carol Tamminga in the Department of Psychiatry.